 Finished brass casting can provide benefits such as:

 Our Brass Alloy Types

-At J. Walter Miller, we work with several different alloys.
-Four common brass alloys that we work with are as follows — C84400 Leaded Semi-Red Brass, C83600 Leaded Red Brass and two types of non-leaded red brass.
+At J. Walter Miller, we work with several different bronze alloys.
+Four common brass casting alloys that we work with are as follows — C84400 Leaded Semi-Red Brass, C83600 Leaded Red Brass and two types of non-leaded red brass.
 Each alloy works best in specific applications.
 To learn more about our custom brass casting services in Pennsylvania, reach out to us today.